 - Even if you have data on successful projects, do not build your whole landing page around this data.
 A single section to highlight your successful efforts should be enough.

-Your landing page should be focused on transitioning a prospect from realizing that you know their pain points to getting excited about the benefits he/she may get when taking your product/service.
+Your landing page should be focused on transitioning a prospect from realizing that you know their pain points to get excited about the benefits he/she may get when taking your product/service.

 The bottom line here is your popularity, testimonials, accolades, and endorsements should play a part in gaining authority.
 But they should not be the main focus of the landing page.